arangodb/docs/3.8/programs-arangoexport-examples.md

 A *fields* list is required for CSV exports, but you can use an AQL query to produce these fields.
 For example, you can de-normalize document structures like arrays and nested objects to a tabular form as demonstrated above.

+The runtime of the query executed by arangoexport can optionally be limited via the arangoexport option `--query-max-runtime`.
+This specifies the maximum query runtime in seconds.

+    arangoexport --type jsonl --query "FOR book IN books FILTER book.sells > 100 RETURN book" --query-max-runtime 10